 Cayman islands: This property is listed for $39,9 million.
 It has 8 bedrooms, a spa, gym, home cinema and a big sundeck that doubles as a helipad.

 British Virgin Islands: This 5 bedroom property, on a peninsula on the Virgin Gorda islands, overlooks the Caribbean sea and has its own private beach.

 Barbados: This ten bedroom, ten bathroom megamansion is right on the waterfront of the western island side, in one of the most exclusive places.
 It costs $40 million.

 Bermuda: The former residence of the American Consul General, this fifteen-bedroom mansion once hosted President George Bush, according to the listing.
 It has been decorated and is now on the market for $45 million.

-Barbuda and antigua: Placed near vacation homes owned by Armani, Giorgio, Oprah, and Eric Clapton, this $49.2 million property is one of the most costly parts of the Island Antiqua.
+Barbuda and antigua: Placed near vacation homes owned by Armani, Giorgio, Oprah, and Eric Clapton, this $49.2 million property is one of the most costly parts of the Island Antigua.

-ST.Barts: The new owner of this $58 million property would not need to cross path with their visitors unless they wish.
-The property is split over 2 villas and come with a caretakers cottage and 3 swimming pools.
+ST.Barts: The new owner of this $58 million property would not need to cross paths with their visitors unless they wish.
+The property is split over 2 villas and comes with a caretaker’s cottage and 3 swimming pools.

 Barbados: This twenty-bedroom megamansion could be yours for $120 million.
 There is enough underground parking for eighteen vehicles, and it has its health club, spa and coffee shop.